Ramaphosa appoints NYDA board

 President Cyril Ramaphosa has appointed members of the National Youth Development Agency (NYDA) board, set to run for three years starting on August 1.

-This is in line with the NYDA Act of 2008.
+This is in line with the NYDA Act.
 The role of the board is to address issues faced by young people in the country.

 “The agency functions as a single, unitary structure addressing youth development issues at national, provincial and local government level,” presidency spokesperson Vincent Magwenya said.